hobbiathan/TeaSubscription/README.md

 ### PATCH /api/v1/subscriptions
 The `PATCH /api/v1/subscriptions` endpoint is currently limited purely to activating or deactivating a given subscription.
 Possible functionality would include adding/removing teas, and changing frequency.
+Status' are represented in binary, with `0` representing `active`, and `1` representing `inactive`, respectively.
 The endpoint requires a request body who's structure is that of the following:

 ```json
 {